joebew42/joebew42.github.io/about.md

 * If you have some experiences with [Mesos](http://mesos.apache.org/) or [Kubernetes](https://kubernetes.io/), you could be interested in joining [Mobos](https://github.com/mobos/mob).
 Unfortunately, I do not have enough time to ensure constant development on the project, so I can not guarantee when it will be available and usable, but I am always available to welcome people who want to contribute or want to know more about.

 * A [Twitch Channel](https://www.twitch.tv/joebew42) where sometimes I go live with programming session about teaching, exercising or contributing on opensource projects.
-All sessions are accessible on [YouTube](https://www.youtube.com/channel/UCEt-X-5yZ86SYTNDbSQgVAQ).
+You can read more about my journey on Twitch by reading the [official journal](https://joebew42.github.io/twitch/).

-* With some of my collegues we started this [funny initiative](http://shittysomething.com/) in order to summarize our daily moods!
-Check it out, and if sometimes you feel like a shitty coder, please let we know by [issuing a pull request](https://github.com/ShittySomething/shittysomething.github.io)!
+* A [funny initiative](http://shittysomething.com/) to summarize our daily moods!
+Check it out, and if sometimes you feel like a _"shitty coder"_, please let me know by [issuing a pull request](https://github.com/ShittySomething/shittysomething.github.io)!

 ## What else ?